 Preview your product display

 Preview your product and subscription widget by clicking Preview your subscription widget.
-If you would like to make changes to your subscription widget, click the wrench icon in your Recharge admin and select Subscription widget.
+If you would like to make changes to your subscription widget, click Storefront in your merchant portal and select Subscription widget.
 Refer to our guide Modifying the Subscription widget to learn more.

 Run a test order